~ Roman Monographs ~ Fountains · part II · Small Fountains PAGE 4 |

 pretty fountain in piazza Messico |

-Before leaving the realm of small fountains for the more famous ones, built in larger scale, an oddity worth of being mentioned is the Fountain of the Dog (right), located in the central via Veneto, opposite the USA Embassy.
+The Fountain of the Dog is located in the central via Veneto, on the side of the street opposite the Embassy of the USA.
 This tiny output, barely noticed, maybe 60 cm (2 ft) high, was built by the owner of a nearby bar for the benefit of the pets that stroll with their masters along the famous street of the Dolce Vita.
 The three letters above the dog's head, ABC, referred to the name of the bar, now no longer there. |

 the Fountain of the Dog |